Benign overfitting beyond prediction: The ordinary least squares interpolator: Applications of the leave-one-out OLS formula

-Given the connection between the \jackknife~and the LOO configuration, we investigate the LOO residuals through the lens of the \jackknife~estimate of the OLS minimum $\ell_2$-norm estimator in the corollary below.
-A proof of Corollary \ref{cor:loo.jackknife.1} is provided in Appendix \ref{sec:proof_jackknife.1}.
+Given the connection between the \jackknife~and the leave-one-out configuration, we investigate the leave-one-out residuals through the lens of the \jackknife~estimate of the OLS minimum $\ell_2$-norm estimator in the corollary below.
+A proof of Corollary \ref{cor:loo.jackknife.1} is provided in Section \ref{sec:proof_jackknife.1}.